Ōmi Province: History

 The area of Ōmi has been settled since at least the Yayoi period, and the traces of several large settlements have been found.
-During the Kofun period, the area appears to have been dominated by several powerful immigrant clans, most notably the Wani clan, originally from Baekje.
-The names of "Ōmi" or "Lake Biwa" do not appear in the Kojiki, Man'yōshū or other ancient documents. Ōmi was originally called by various names.
-Wooden tags from the ruins of Asuka-kyō state "Ahaumi" (淡海), or variations thereof, including "Chikaumi" (近淡海), meaning "fresh-water sea or "nearby freshwater sea", which evolved into or Ōmi-no-umi, (近江海).
-The name was only fixed to "Ōmi" after the enactment and enforcement of the Taiho Code in 701 AD and the decree of 713 AD that the names of the provinces as defined under the Ritsuryō system should be named using two auspicious kanji.
+During the Kofun period, the area appears to have been dominated by several powerful immigrant clans, most notably the Wani clan, which was originally from Baekje, a state in the southwestern Korean Peninsula.
+The names Ōmi and Lake Biwa do not appear in the Kojiki, Man'yōshū or other ancient documents.

+The Yamato state ruled briefly from this region.
+In the late Asuka period (538-710), Emperor Tenji built Ōmi Ōtsu Palace in what is now the city of Ōtsu and ruled from it from 667 until 672.
+He issued the first legal code, the Ōmi Code, while ruling from the Ōmi Ōtsu Palace.
+After his death, the Jinshin War broke out among his fourteen children, one of the largest conflicts in Japanese history. Ōmi was the site of several battles, and afterwards, the capital returned to Asuka.

+In the subsequent Nara period, during the reign of Emperor Shōmu (September 22, 701 – June 4, 756), the new Ritsuryō system established a kokufu (provincial capital) at Ōmi Kokuchō in Ōtsu, near the ruins of the former Ōmi Ōtsu Palace.
+He also established a provincial temple there.
+In 740, Emperor Shōmu built a personal residence, called Rakumura, in what is now Kōka, Shiga.
+He declared it the new capital in 745 and renamed it Shigaraki Palace, but abandoned it the same year due to expenses.

-The Ōmi Ōtsu Palace, located in what is now the city of Ōtsu, and later the Shigaraki Palace in the city of Kōka were briefly the capitals of Japan, and Ōmi was the location of several battles of the Asuka period Jinshin War.
-During the Nara period, the provincial capital and provincial temple were built in Ōtsu near the ruins of the former Ōmi Ōtsu Palace.
-Takebe taisha was designated as the chief Shinto shrine (ichinomiya) for the province.
-During the Heian period, then proximity of Ōmi to the capital at Heian-kyō, its location on the Tōkaidō and Nakasendō highways connecting the capital with the provinces of eastern Japan, and the main route from the capital to the Sea of Japan gave the province great strategic importance.
-With the spread of Buddhism in Japan, the great Tendai monastery of Enryaku-ji was constructed at Mount Hiei in Ōmi.
+Takebe taisha, enshrining Yamato Takeru and his relics and Ōkuninushi, was designated as the ichinomiya (chief shrine) for the province.

+During the Heian period (794-1195), the proximity of Ōmi to the capital at Heian-kyō, its location on the Tōkaidō and Nakasendō highways connecting the capital with eastern Japan, and the main route from the capital to the Sea of Japan, all gave the province great strategic importance.
+With the spread of Buddhism in Japan, Saichō founded the great Tendai monastery of Enryaku-ji in 788 on Mount Hiei in Ōmi.